Towards Stable Machine Learning Model Retraining via Slowly Varying Sequences: Numerical Experiments

+\textbf{Research questions.} Our main experiment serves to illuminate the predictive power-stability trade-off that the slowly varying methodology (SVML) hopes to optimize.
+To assess the performance of our methodology with respect to this trade-off, we evaluate the predictive power and the intra-sequence stability of the generated sequences, and compare them against those of a greedily trained sequence.
+Furthermore, as secondary research questions, we perform the following robustness checks: \textbf{(i)} first, we analyze the stability of the adaptive model retraining strategy by looking at the inter-sequence stability of the generated sequences; \textbf{(ii)} second, we investigate the sensitivity of SVML to the update frequency (or interval length); \textbf{(iii)} third, we examine the robustness of SVML with respect to different distance measures and the consistency of the resulting analytical insights.

-\textbf{Experimental methodology.} For each of the three research questions, we obtain experimental results as follows.
-Having defined an interval length, the number of batches $B$ is fixed.
-For each batch $b \in B$, we define the available training data $D_b$ as the first $b$ intervals and reserve the $b+1$th interval as a validation set.
+\textbf{Experimental methodology.} We obtain experimental results as follows.
+Having selected an update frequency, the number of batches $B$ is fixed.
+For each batch $b \in B$, we define the available training data $D_b$ as the first $b$ intervals and reserve the $(b+1)$-th interval as a validation set.
 We generate a set of pre-computed candidate models, $\mathcal{F}_b$, for each batch, bootstrapping to ensure diversity in the candidate models.
-Then, for accuracy tolerances [0.1, 0.05, 0.02,0.01], we generate a slowly varying sequence according to the methodology outlined in \ref{sec:meth:tract}.
-To evaluate the performance of these sequences, we also generate a ``greedy sequence'' constructed of greedily selected, best-performing models to simulate a sequence of models (evaluated on the validation set) without regard to stability.
-We denote by $f_b$ the batch $b$ model chosen by the slowly varying sequence and denote by $f^\ast_b$ the batch $b$ model chosen by the greedy sequence.
+Then, for accuracy tolerances [0.1, 0.05, 0.02, 0.01], we generate a slowly varying sequence according to the methodology outlined in Section \ref{sec:meth:tract}.
+To benchmark the performance of these sequences, we also generate a ``greedy sequence'' constructed of greedily selected, best-performing models (evaluated on the validation set).
+We denote by $f_b$ the batch $b$ model chosen by the slowly varying sequence and denote by $\bar{f}_b$ the batch $b$ model chosen by the greedy sequence.
 All AUC results are reported on the 16-month testing set put aside at the start of model training.

 \textbf{Experimental software.} We implement all algorithms in \verb|Python| 3.7 and run all experiments on a standard Intel(R) Xeon(R) CPU E5-2690 @ 2.90GHz running CentOS release 7.